AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 For example, knowing the set of global variables accessed by a subprogram is necessary for detecting the use of uninitialized variables.
 As for :ada:`Depends` contracts on a subprogram, they are necessary to be able to check user-supplied dependency contracts on callers of this subprogram.
 As each flow contract on a subprogram depends on the flow contracts of all the subprograms called inside its body, this computation can easily be quite time-consuming.
 Therefore, flow analysis sometimes trades-off precision of this computation for efficiency.

-That is in particular the case for :ada:`Depends` contracts, for which flow analysis simply assumes the worst: it assumes that each subprogram output depends on all of the subprogram’s inputs.
+That is in particular the case for :ada:`Depends` contracts, for which flow analysis simply assumes the worst: it assumes that each subprogram output depends on all of the subprogram's inputs.
 To solve this issue, it is enough to manually supply contracts when computed ones are not precise enough.
 Note that supplying :ada:`Global` contracts may also be a good idea to speed up flow analysis on larger projects in general.

 Code Examples / Pitfalls